My Journey with Mindfulness…

 I became a better attorney; a better advocate for my clients, as well as a better advocate for myself.
 I found myself dealing with conflict and stress more easily; I became a better listener and was more present and connected with the people that mattered to me the most.
 I found a depth and beauty in simply sharing a cup of coffee that wasn’t there before.
 Mindfulness became not just a way to deal with stress, but a deep part of my spirituality and a new way to engage with myself, others, work, and life.

-This fascination, along with my increasing love of mindfulness and a longstanding interest in psychology, led me to take a break from the legal world and pursue a Masters in psychology and a Mindfulness Teacher’s Certification.
+This fascination, along with my increasing love of mindfulness and a longstanding interest in psychology and the intersections of healing and advocacy work, led me to take a break from the legal world and pursue a Masters in clinical psychology and a Mindfulness Teacher’s Certification.
 Sharing these teachings and this work with others and engaging them in their own processes around these issues has become another passion and calling near and dear to my heart alongside of my legal advocacy.

 My vision is to use my education, work experiences, and specialized training to advocate for both individual and systemic healing, empowerment, and change.
 I want to share tools and strategies that can help us show up in our personal and professional lives with more power, ease, compassion, wisdom, and presence during both good times and bad.
 In the end, the truth of the matter is no matter who we are, where we are, or what field we work in, we can all benefit from coming back to ourselves and being a little more here right now.